 While most gamers prefer to have several sets on hand so they can roll larger dice pools without needing to re-roll any dice.
 For example, most players prefer to have extra 6-sided dice: four of these are used for rolling up stats for a new character, and for that reason manufacturers used to produce DnD dice sets with 4d6 in them; however, they fell out of favor because a standard 7-set was cheaper.

 It is the granddaddy of all role playing games.
-Dungeons and Dragons established the standard gaming dice set that has been used by hundreds of RPGs since.
+DND established the standard gaming dice set that has been used by hundreds of RPGs since.
 When you buy a standard D&D dice set it includes the 4-sided die, 6-sided die, 8-sided die, 10-sided die, percentile 10-sided die, 12-sided die, and of course the signature 20-sided die.

 These numerous dice types are required for the many different situations that your character will encounter in Dungeons & Dragons.
 Depending upon the class and race of your character, you will be rolling one to determine hit-points for a magic or melee attack, determine how much damage you take from a wizard's fireball spell, conduct a stealth check, and so on.
 A good set of dice is precious, as they truly determine the fate of your character.